Linguistics Papers at Tauranga (2020)

-Linguistics is available as a major for the Bachelor of Arts and Bachelor of Social Sciences.
-Linguistics may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+Linguistics is available as a first major for the Bachelor of Arts (BA) and Bachelor of Social Sciences (BSocSc).
+Linguistics may also be taken as a second major or minor, subject to approval of the Division in which the student is enrolled.

-To complete Linguistics as part of a double major, students must gain 120 points from papers listed for Linguistics, including 90 points above 100 level, and 45 points above 200 level.
-Students must include SSART105, LINGS201, LINGS302, LINGS303.
+To complete Linguistics as part of a double major for the BA, BSocSc or other undergraduate degrees, students must gain 120 points from papers listed for Linguistics, including 90 points above 100 level, and 45 points above 200 level.
+Students must include ARTSC105, LINGS201, LINGS202, LINGS302 and LINGS303.

-To complete a minor in Linguistics, students must complete 60 points from the papers listed for the Linguistics major, including at least 30 points above 100 level, including LINGS201 or LINGS202.
+To complete a minor in Linguistics, students must complete 60 points from the papers listed for the Linguistics major, including at least 30 points above 100 level, including LINGS201.

-It is recommended that students intending to take Linguistics as a major or a minor include a language skills paper in a language other than their first language in their programme of study.
+Note: It is recommended that students intending to take Linguistics as a major or minor, include a language skills paper in a language other than their first language in their programme of study.
 Such a paper would not count as a Linguistics paper for the purpose of the degree regulations.